 December 17th 2014 opened a new era for the US-Cuba relationship.

-Until and if the remaining aspects of the Cuba travel restrictions are lifted by the U.S. government or if you don´t have the permission and still want to travel to Cuba without asking for one, please click here for knowing what to do and for your best trip options through a third country.
+Until and if the remaining aspects of the Cuba travel restrictions are lifted by the U.S. government or if the purpose of your travel to Cuba doesn´t fall within any of the 12 authorized categories and still want to go, please follow the steps below for knowing what to do and for your best trip options through a third country.